Bills hang on for 34-31 wild-card win over Dolphins - WHIZ News

 One week into the playoffs, their objective remains in sight — but barely.

-Allen shrugged off a three-turnover outing, and the three-time defending AFC East champion Bills avoided a major collapse by rallying to pull out a 34-31 victory over the AFC’s seventh-seeded and injury-depleted Miami Dolphins in a wild-card playoff on Sunday.
+Allen shrugged off a three-turnover outing, and the three-time defending AFC East champion Bills avoided a major collapse by rallying for a 34-31 victory over the AFC’s seventh-seeded and injury-depleted Miami Dolphins in a wild-card playoff game on Sunday.

 In acknowledging he was hardly at his best, Allen said all that mattered was the final score.